Xander1233/battleships/README.md

 # Battleships

-Play battleship and try to destroy random generated boats on a 10x10 field.
+Play battleship and try to destroy randomly generated boats on a 10x10 field.
 (Java console project)